• Home

-I work for sustainable ecology, in loving memory of my father who devoted his life to environmentalism
+I work for sustainable ecology, in loving memory of my father who devoted his life to environmentali

 My father, Earl Boyer, was born on a farm in northwestern Illinois in 1910 and became a large animal veterinarian after completing his studies at Iowa State University.
 He worked into his seventies, traveling the rural roads of Stephenson County, tending to the livestock on small farms—a routine that placed him outdoors in the natural elements most of his waking life.